bravobike/efx/README.md

 end
 ```

 By using the `defeffect`-macro, we define an effect-function as well as provide
 a default-implementation in its body.
-For more detail see the moduledoc in the
-`Efx`-module.
+It is mandatory for each of the effect-functions to have a matching spec.

 The above code is now easily testable since we can rebind the effect-functions with ease: